nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 - **gist** - read and write access to gists
 - **workflow** - allowing SmartGit to update GitHub Action Workflow files

-## Integrated GitHub Features

-Once a GitHub integration has been set up, the following features are available:
+Once a GitHub integration has been set up, the features below are available.

-## Clone
+### Clone

 When [cloning](../GUI/Repository/Clone.md) a repository, you now have the option of selecting your repository from a list, instead of entering a repository clone URL obtained from GitHub.
 SmartGit will display your own (*user*) repositories, as well as repositories of your *organization(s)* (*org*).